-(1) DIVISION OF ADMINISTRATIVE HEARINGS.

-(a) Division as a party.-Notwithstanding s.
+- (1) DIVISION OF ADMINISTRATIVE HEARINGS. - (a) Division as a party.-Notwithstanding s.
 120.57(1)(a), a hearing in which the division is a party may not be conducted by an administrative law judge assigned by the division.
-An attorney assigned by the Administration Commission shall be the hearing officer.

-(b) Workers' compensation.-Notwithstanding s.
-120.52(1), a judge of compensation claims, in adjudicating matters under chapter 440, is not an agency or part of an agency for purposes of this chapter.

-(2) DEPARTMENT OF AGRICULTURE AND CONSUMER SERVICES.-

-(a) Marketing orders under chapter 527, chapter 573, or chapter 601 are not rules.

-(b) Notwithstanding s.
-120.57(1)(a), hearings held by the Department of Agriculture and Consumer Services pursuant to chapter 601 need not be conducted by an administrative law judge assigned by the division.
-(3) OFFICE OF FINANCIAL REGULATION.- b.
+An attorney assigned by the Administration Commission shall be the hearing officer. - (b) Workers' compensation.-Notwithstanding s.
+120.52(1), a judge of compensation claims, in adjudicating matters under chapter 440, is not an agency or part of an agency for purposes of this chapter. - (2) DEPÄRTMENT OF AGRICULTURE AND CONSUMER SERVICES.- - (a) Marketing orders under chapter 527, chapter 573, or chapter 601 are not rules. - (b) Notwithstanding s.
+120.57(1)(a), hearings held by the Department of Agriculture and Consumer Services pursuant to chapter 601 need not be conducted by an administrative law judge assigned by the division. - (3) OFFICE OF FINANCIAL REGULATION.- - (a) Notwithstanding s.
+120.60(1), in proceedings for the issuance, denial, renewal, or amendment of a license or approval of a merger pursuant to title XXXVIII: - 1.a.
+The Office of Financial Regulation of the Financial Services Commission shall have published in the Florida Administrative Weekly notice of the application within 21 days after receipt. - b.
 Within 21 days after publication of notice, any person may request a hearing.
 Failure to request a hearing within 21 days after notice constitutes a waiver of any right to a hearing.
 The Office of Financial Regulation or an applicant may request a hearing at any time prior to the issuance of a final order.
 Hearings shall be conducted pursuant to ss.
-120.569 and 120.57, except that the Financial Services Commission shall by rule provide for participation by the general public.
+120.569 and 120.57, except that the Financial Services Commission shall by rule provide for participation by the general public. - 2.
+Should a hearing be requested as provided by sub-subparagraph 1.b., the applicant or licensee shall publish at its own cost a notice of the hearing in a newspaper of general circulation in the area affected by the application.
+The Financial Services Commission may by rule specify the format and size of the notice.